zenobi-us/zenobi-us/content/posts/2024-01-31-exploring-design-systems-with-vanilla-extract.md

 Recently the phrase Design System gets thrown around and results in some watering down to the point where it's hard to tell the different between bootstrap and a design system.

-But the disctinction is easy.
+But the distinction is easy.
 A design system is bespoke for your needs. a component library usually isn't.
 So with this in mind we can say that all design systems contain a component library, but not all component libraries are design systems.

 The components in your design system make up a collection of reusable components, guided by very clear standards, that can be assembled together to build any number of applications.